17 Sales Management Skills Every Manager Must Master

 17 Sales Management Skills You Should Master

-Let’s jump right into the action, and check out the best skills for sales reps managers.
+Let’s jump right into the action and check out the best skills for sales rep managers.
 This list will also show you how to sharpen each sales skill.

 1. Recruit and train the right salespeople.